 WGS84.
-See datum or reference frame.
+See datum.

-- Y code.
-The encrypted version of the P-code, making it unreadable by most receivers and allowing military receivers to decide if a signal is real, or a spoof. - Zenith delay.
-The propagation delay a signal would experience if the satellite were directly overhead; see mapping function.
-Most GPS analyses treat this as a time-varying parameter that is determined separately for each receiver.
+- Y. The encrypted version of the P-code, making it unreadable by most receivers and allowing military receivers to decide if a signal is real, or a spoof. - Zenith delay.
+The propagation delay the signal would experience if the satellite were directly overhead; see mapping function.